Tuition & Fees

 - Koessler Athletic Center fees for lost or damaged equipment.

 In order to clear a financial hold, a student must pay the obligation due at the appropriate office or make suitable payment arrangements with that office.
-A student must clear ALL financial holds in order to register for classes, make schedule changes, receive or send transcripts or view their transcripts online.
+A student must clear ALL financial holds in order to register for classes or make schedule changes.

 Students who attend Canisius College under the provision of Public Laws 16, 346, 550, or 894 and those under the sponsorship and benefits of other government agencies are subject to regulations governing certified papers from the Department of Veterans Affairs or other appropriate government agencies.
 They must present these papers to the Student Records and Financial Services Center.